Kalākaua: 1883 coronation

 Following the ceremony, Kalākaua unveiled the Kamehameha Statue in front of Aliiolani Hale, the government building, with Gibson delivering the unveiling speech.
 This statue was a second replica.
 Originally intended for the centennial of Captain James Cook's landing in Hawaiʻi, the statue, which was the brainchild of Gibson, had been cast by Thomas Ridgeway Gould but had been lost during shipment off the Falkland Islands.
 By the time the replica arrived, the intended date had passed, and it was decided to unveil the statue as part of the coronation ceremony.
 Later, the original statue was salvaged and restored.
 It was sent to Kohala, Hawaiʻi, Kamehameha's birthplace, where it was unveiled by the king on May 8.
 The legislature had allocated $10,000 for the first statue and insured it for $12,000.
 A further $7,000 was allocated for the second statue with an additional $4,000 from the insurance money spent to add four bas relief panels depicting historic moments during Kamehamena's reign.

 That evening, the royal couple hosted a state dinner, and there was a luau at a later day.
 The hula was performed nightly on the palace grounds.
 Regattas, horse races and a number of events filled the celebration period.
 Due to weather conditions, the planned illumination of the palace and grounds for the day of the coronation happened a week later, and the public was invited to attend.
 Fireworks displays lit up the sky at the palace and at Punchbowl Crater.
 A grand ball was held the evening of February 20.

+Volcano school painter Charles Furneaux attended the coronation, where he painted two scenes: the moment the King placed the crown upon his head, and an image of the King viewing a hula performance from the palace.
+Although both works were highly regarded and their existence was confirmed as recently as 1909, their current locations are unknown.